-Delaware lighthouses are easy to visit, whether you want to walk to the top, view from afar or hop on a lighthouse cruise to see as many as possible in one day.
+Delaware lighthouses are easily accessible, whether you want to climb to the top, admire them from a distance, or embark on a lighthouse cruise to explore several in a single day.

 Click for Maryland and Virginia Lighthouses

-As you visit the lighthouses, imagine the dangers that would have lurked as sailors navigated the waters before the lighthouses existed.
+As you visit the lighthouses, imagine the dangers that would have lurked as sailors navigated the waters before the lighthouses existed, guided only by the skills and courage of the United States Coast Guard.

 Lighthouses in Delaware You Can Enter